DanyTPG/docs/_posts/2024-07-12-nat-iptables.md

 iptables -t nat -A POSTROUTING -p tcp -s 192.168.1.2 \
    --sport 12345:12356 -d 123.123.123.123 --dport 22 [...]
 ```
-For most of the switches there exists a long form, e.g. --source instead of -s.
+For most of the switches there exists a long form, e.g. `--source` instead of `-s`.
 Using them makes the whole instruction longer but more readable, especially if you are new to iptables.

 ### Actions for matched patterns
 Now that we have specified the packets we want, we need to choose the actions that will be applied to them.
 The actions for the NAT table include **SNAT**, **MASQUERADE**, **DNAT**, and **REDIRECT**, all of which will be preceded by `-j` to become meaningful.